 ST_AsMVTGeom(geometry geom, box2d bounds, integer extent=4096, integer buffer=256, boolean clip_geom=true);

-geom: the input geometry object to be converted, which must be valid.bounds: a 2D box that defines tile bounds.
-Usually, this box is a rectangular area defined by four values (xmin, ymin, xmax, and ymax), representing the spatial extent of the tile.integer extent=4096: the pixel extent of the MVT tile.
-The default value is 4096.
-The value must be a non-negative integer.
-This parameter is optional.integer buffer=256: the size of the buffer outside tile bounds.
-The default value is 256 pixels.
-The value must be a non-negative integer.
-This parameter is optional.boolean clip_geom=true: a Boolean value that specifies whether to clip off the geometry data outside tile bounds but in the buffer to reduce the size of the output tile.
-This parameter is optional.
-The default value istrue, which specifies to clip the part beyond tile bounds.
+geom: The input geometry to be converted.geommust be a valid geometry.bounds: A 2D bounding box defining the tile's spatial extent.
+Typically, this is a rectangular area defined by four values (xmin, ymin, xmax, ymax).integer extent=4096(optional): The pixel extent of the vector tile.
+The default value is 4096, and it must be a non-negative integer.integer buffer=256(optional): The size of the buffer added outside the tile's boundary.
+The default value is 256 pixels, and it must be a non-negative integer.boolean clip_geom=true(optional): A boolean value indicating whether to clip geometric data that extends beyond the tile's boundary but remains within the buffer to reduce the output tile's size.
+The default value istrue, meaning that parts exceeding the boundary will be clipped.

 obclient> SELECT ST_AsText(_ST_AsMVTGeom(ST_GeomFromText('POLYGON ((0 0, 0 -5, 10 0, 10 5, 0 0))'),ST_GeomFromText('POLYGON((0 0,0 4096,4096 4096,4096 0,0 0))'),4096, 0, false));